 - have received another vaccine within the last month or if you will have another vaccine within one month of the chickenpox immunisation

-- have received a blood or plasma transfusion or immunoglobulins within the last three to nine months or will need to receive them within three weeks of the chickenpox immunisation
+- have received a blood or plasma transfusion or immunoglobulins within the last three to 11 months or will need to receive them within three weeks of the chickenpox immunisation

 - are taking any prescription or over-the-counter medicines

 - are pregnant or intend to become pregnant.